A Mother's Prayer for Her Daughter

-The video below is a touching song by Sandi Patti called "You are a Masterpiece."
-This song encapsulates my own heart of amazement and wonder as a Mother.
+The video below is a touching song by Sandi Patti called, "You are a Masterpiece."
+This song encapsulates my own heart of amazement and wonder as a mother.

 My Baby Girl

-As she grew into her teen years, she was lovable and kind, but she wasn't easy to read.
+As she grew into her teen years she was lovable and kind, but she wasn't easy to read.
 Outwardly she would concede to whatever I might say with a slight nod of her head.
-Though she would nod, in agreement, I was quite sure she had thoughts of her own ... thoughts she concealed.
+Though she would nod in agreement, I was quite sure she had thoughts of her own, thoughts she concealed.

-When you have a beautiful daughter you know that, she will receive more attention than the average girl.
+When you have a beautiful daughter, you have a concern.
+You know she will receive more attention than the average girl.
 I was concerned about my daughter's ability to handle the kind of attentiveness she was receiving.
-She was perplexed when she received some inappropriate attention that came her way (actually she got three guys reprimanded for inappropriate advances - two at work and one was a teacher who got fired).
-I had to teach Rebeca to look away when a man or boy locked eyes with her.
+She was bewildered when she received some inappropriate attention (actually she got three guys reprimanded for inappropriate advances, two at work and one was a teacher who got fired).
+I had to teach Rebecca to look away when a man or boy locked eyes with her.

 Though I couldn't engage Rebecca to talk, I prayed to a God who could read her every thought.
 I prayed in faith knowing that God knew my daughter inside and out and that He had great plans for her, and those plans were for good.